Plant EvoDevo: Articulation Morphology of Plants

 Homology

-Homology is widely considered the most basic and central concept of morphology.
-However, there is no consensus on how it should be defined (Hall 1994).
+Homology is widely regarded as the most basic and central concept of morphology, yet there is no consensus on how it should be defined (Hall 1994).
 Since Owen’s (1943) classic definition as the sameness of organs, many different definitions have proliferated (Hall 1994, Ochoterena et al. 2019).
-It is difficult to find a common denominator for this array of definitions, but maybe one could venture to suggest that they all revolve around the idea of correspondence and similarity or sameness with or without reference to common ancestry.
-Throughout this essay, “homology” refers specifically to morphological homology, even when not explicitly stated.
+It is difficult to find a common denominator among these definitions, but one might venture to suggest that they all revolve around the ideas of correspondence and similarity or sameness with or without reference to common ancestry.
+Throughout this essay, “homology” refers specifically to

-How do the nine approaches relate to homology, if at all?
-In classical morphology and developmental morphology (according to Classen-Bockhoff), homology is usually defined as sameness or essential similarity.
-Thus, if two organs belong to the same morphological category, such as stem or leaf, they are homologous.
-This kind of homology is based on either/or logic: an organ either belongs to a category or not.
-A problem – or rather a pseudo-problem - arises if an organ does not fit any of the categories, for example, if it is intermediate between two categories.
-In such cases, endless debates have resulted into which of the two categories the organ should be forced.
-To end such futile debates, Classen-Bockhoff (2024) acknowledges that there are exceptions (misfits) such as Wolffia that do not fit the categories and therefore they cannot and should not be homologized.
-Furthermore, homology does not apply to flowers and their sporangiophores since she considers them as de novo structures that are not comparable to the vegetative shoot.
+Wolffia, that do not fit the classical categories and therefore cannot and should not be homologized with them.
+Furthermore, she concluded that flowers are de novo structures not comparable to the vegetative shoot and that therefore the sporangiophores of flowers are not homologous to leaves (phyllomes).
 This highlights the limitations of the classical homology concept.
-If, however, we accept the concept of partial, factorial or combinatorial homology (Sattler 1994, Minelli 2018), then misfits can be accommodated as structures that are partially homologous to more than one category.
+If, however, we accept the concept of partial, factorial or combinatorial homology (Sattler 1994, Minelli 2018), such misfits can be accommodated as structures that are partially homologous to more than one category.
 For example, the phylloclade of Ruscus aculeatus can be seen as partially homologous to an axillary shoot and a leaf (Cooney-Sovetts and Sattler 1987).
-This combinatorial view of homology has also been implied in continuum and process morphology (Sattler 1994).
-Furthermore, it has been recognized in causal morphology.
-For example, it was shown that during the development of the phylloclade of Ruscus aculeatus genes are expressed that are normally expressed in the shoot apex and leaves (Hirayama et al. 2007).
+This combinatorial view of homology is implied in continuum and process morphology (Sattler 1994), and it has also been recognized in causal morphology.
+Hirayama et al. (2007) demonstrated that during the development of the phylloclade of Ruscus aculeatus, genes are expressed that are normally expressed in both the shoot apex and leaves.
 Therefore, these authors concluded that “the phylloclade is not homologous to either the shoot or the leaf, but that it has a double identity” (ibid.).
 This represents a shift from either/or logic to both/and logic (Sattler 2018), thus offering a more inclusive understanding of homology.

 Articulation Morphology, Continuum and Process Morphology